 Water saving traits co-map with a major terminal drought tolerance quantitative trait loci in pearl millet (Pennisetum glaucum (L.) R. Br.).
 Molecular Breeding 30 (3) pp. 1337-1353.
 10.1007/s11032-012-9720-02012.

 A major terminal drought tolerance QTL of pearl millet is also associated with reduced salt uptake and enhanced growth under salt stress.
 Molecular Breeding 27 (2) pp. 207-222.
 10.1007/s11032-010-9423-3 Cadair2011.

-Creating genetic markers to breed downy mildew and drought resistance in pearl millet.
+DFID Research: Creating genetic markers to breed downy mildew and drought resistance in pearl millet: How food security can be improved through collaborative research.
 Other2011.

 QTL analysis of components of nitrogen use efficiency in a perennial ryegrass mapping family under high and low nitrate supply in flowing solution culture.
 EUCARPIA 29th Fodder Crops and Amenity Grasses Section Meeting, Dublin, Ireland, 04/09/2011 - 08/09/2011.2011.